Danish astronomer to receive major research award

 Sixteen younger researchers will also be honoured as part of the VILLUM FONDEN’s Young Investigator Programme, and receive prizes of DKK 7-10 million to accelerate their research careers.

-VILLUM FONDEN is a non-profit foundation that supports research in the technical and natural sciences, as well as environmental, social and cultural purposes in Denmark and abroad.
-VILLUM FONDEN awarded 902 million kroner in 2016.
+VILLUM FONDEN is a philanthropic foundation that supports research in the technical and natural sciences, as well as environmental, social and cultural purposes in Denmark and abroad.
+VILLUM FONDEN awarded DKK 902 million in 2016.

 VILLUM FONDEN was founded in 1971 by Villum Kann Rasmussen, an engineer – the founder of VELUX and other companies in the VKR Group, whose mission it is to bring daylight, fresh air and a better environment into people’s everyday lives.
 VILLUM FONDEN is the principal shareholder of VKR Holding, the parent company of the VKR Group